-Clicking the banner automatically applies a filter that lets you view the suspicious findings, but you can also set up this filter manually using the Suspicious? option on the Findings tab (new in 18.0).
+Clicking the banner automatically applies a filter that lets you view the suspicious findings, but you can also set up this filter manually using the Suspicious? option on the Findings tab.

 Note that the violation is still relaxed with the Legacy System status, but the Suspicious flag was attached to it.
 Click the source code icon next to the finding to view the source code in this new version.
-The marker for the finding is now purple, which is the colour used to highlight suspicious findings (new in 18.0):
+The marker for the finding is now purple, which is the colour used to highlight suspicious findings: